-The Directors present their Annual Report and audited Consolidated Financial Statements of North West Electricity Networks (Finance) Limited (referred to as the "Company", or "NWEN (Finance)") and its subsidiaries (together referred to as "the Group") for the year ended 31 March 2021.
+North West Electricity Networks (Finance) Limited ("the Company", or "NWEN (Finance)") is a company limited by shares and incorporated in England, the United Kingdom under the Companies Act 2006.
+Together with its subsidiaries referred to as "the Group".

 Business review and principal activities